Lee Miglin

-Lee Albert Miglin (July 12, 1924 – May 4, 1997) was an American business tycoon and philanthropist.
+Lee Albert Miglin (July 12, 1924 – May 4, 1997) was an American businessman.
 After starting his career as a door-to-door salesman and then broker, Miglin became a successful real estate developer.
 He was an early developer of business parks.
 His firm, at one point, proposed the construction of the Miglin-Beitler Skyneedle, which was planned to be the tallest building in the world.
 Miglin was murdered in his home in May 1997 as part of a murder spree by Andrew Cunanan.

 Life and career

 Miglin was born in Westville, Illinois and was one of seven children born to a Roman Catholic family of Lithuanian descent.
 His father was a Czech immigrant who worked as a Central Illinois coal miner and also owned a tavern, ice cream parlor, and soda distributorship.

 Miglin trained as an air cadet during World War II, before attending the University of Illinois.

 Miglin began his professional career selling silverware door-to-door and pancake batter out of the trunk of his car.
 After this, he sold frozen cheesecakes, and subsequent to that sold TV dinners.
 He quit his salesman job to spend a six month trip across Europe.
 After this, he decided to make an effort to go into real estate to make substantial money.

 In 1956, at the age of 31, Miglin began his real estate career.
 In the early 1960s, he took a job as a broker with Chicago real estate magnate Arthur Rubloff.
 At Arthur Rubloff & Co., Miglin would first get involved with warehouse construction, later moving into office development.
 One of the projects he was involved in was the development of the first two of the three towers at the President's Plaza office complex near Chicago's O'Hare International Airport.
 Miglin would later develop the third tower in 1985 with his firm Miglin-Beitler.
 Miglin was regarded as an early developer of business park developments.
 He worked at Rubloff & Co. for 25 years.